Mitigation of limit cycle oscillations in a turbulent thermoacoustic system via delayed acoustic self-feedback: Results and Discussion

-Similar trend of change in the size of acoustic power sources is observed when the turbulent combustor is subjected to delayed acoustic self-feedback by coupling it with a connecting tube of length $L_{\text{c}} = 1200$ mm (Figs. \ref{inst_pq}(b)-(ii - vii)), and during a periodic epoch of intermittency observed in Fig. \ref{inst_pq}(c) ($L_{\text{c}} = 1400$ mm).
-Coherence is observed at a large scale in Fig. \ref{inst_pq}(b)-(vi) downstream of the bluff body.
-However, the magnitude and spatial coherence of acoustic power sources observed in Fig. \ref{inst_pq}(b) are low compared to that observed during the state of thermoacoustic instability.
-The spatial coherence and magnitude of the acoustic power sources further decrease during the periodic epoch of intermittency ($L_{\text{c}} = 1400$ mm in Fig. \ref{inst_pq}(c)).
+A similar trend of change in the size of acoustic power sources over time is observed when the turbulent combustor is subjected to delayed acoustic self-feedback by coupling it with a connecting tube of length $L_{\text{c}} = 1200$ mm (Figs. \ref{inst_pq}b-ii and \ref{inst_pq}b-vii)), and also during a periodic epoch of intermittency observed in Fig. \ref{inst_pq}(c) for $L_{\text{c}} = 1400$ mm.
+High spatial coherence of acoustic power sources is observed at a large scale in Fig. \ref{inst_pq}(b)-(vi) downstream of the bluff body.
+However, the magnitude and spatial coherence of acoustic power sources observed in Fig. \ref{inst_pq}(b) and Fig. \ref{inst_pq}(c) are low compared to that observed during the state of thermoacoustic instability.
 This is accompanied with an increase in the suppression of thermoacoustic instability from Fig. \ref{inst_pq}(b) to Fig. \ref{inst_pq}(c).
 During the aperiodic epoch of intermittency, we do not observe any large coherent regions of acoustic power in Fig. \ref{inst_pq}(d), similar to that observed during the periodic epochs of intermittency.
-However, we observe small scale patches of acoustic power sources downstream (Figs. \ref{inst_pq}(d)-(i, vii)) and upstream (Fig. \ref{inst_pq}(d)-(iv)) of the bluff body.
-We believe these small scale acoustic power sources result from small scale vortices shed from the dump plane and the tip of the bluff body that do not grow in size and combust shortly after they are formed.
+However, we observe small scale patches of acoustic power sources downstream (Figs. \ref{inst_pq}d-i and \ref{inst_pq}d-vii) and upstream (Fig. \ref{inst_pq}d-iv) of the bluff body.
+We believe that these small scale acoustic power sources result from small scale vortices shed from the dump plane and the tip of the bluff body that do not grow in size and combust shortly after they are formed.